Research Initiatives

 Only Miracles features performances by Carl Briggs, Ally Heller, Audrey Jarnagin, Valeria Lievano, Caroline Sloter, and Zachary Sturza.
 Sound design and composition by Dylan Hunter, whose recent credits include Mr. Burns, A Post-Electric Play with TUTD and Roleplay with Goat in the Road Productions.
 The lighting design is by Emmy Award winner Rachel Levy.
 Projections are by James Lanius, whose recent credits include Haint Blu with Urban Bush Women and The Great Leap with OKC Rep. Live music is performed by violist Sam Baron and pianist Adam Matasar.

-for more information about Anne Levy please click here
+Rose Rosenkranz, Dodd Loomis, Anne Levy.
+For more information about Anne Levy please click here.

 Only Miracles Production